decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 <img src="./images/using-bison-wallet/wallets-settings-exported.png" width="400" alt="">

 > [!NOTE]
-> The following steps are a guide for importing the raw private key into MetaMask as an exmaple.
+> The following steps are a guide for importing the raw private key into MetaMask as an example.
 Please note that some steps may vary if you are using a different wallet.

 Accounts can be only imported by private key if MetaMask has already been initialized.
 If this is your first time installing MetaMask, create a new wallet and secret recovery phrase.
 Then, to import your Bison Wallet account into MetaMask, follow the steps below: